-This section identifies the set of Intra-Theater Message Request Response Pairs (RRPs) to be standardized.
+This section identifies the set of Intra-Theater Messages standardized by this specification.
 These are required to support interoperability and normative operational and security behavior of SPB systems.

 9.4.5.2.1.
 Intra-theater Message Hierarchy

 The following hierarchy for Intra-Theater Messaging (ITM) is defined: